Publications archive - Annual reports

 Of the 90 grants approved in the first two rounds of funding, 61 were completed and fully acquitted as at 30 June 2003 (35 in 2002-03), with the remainder due to be completed by 31 December 2003.
 There were just under 280 applications for a third round of the program from which 64 grants valued at $3.6 million were approved in November 2002, with all but three of the third round grants signed up under a formal deed of agreement by 30 June 2003.

 The program delivered positive results in 2002-03, with solid conservation achievements and socio-economic benefits from the 35 projects completed during the year.
 One example is the significant boost to tourism resulting from the completion of priority conservation works at the Old Macaroni Factory in Hepburn Springs, Victoria.
 Similarly, works completed at Hambledon Cottage have enhanced the visitor experience in the historic precinct of Parramatta.
 Works to rectify damage caused by natural disaster, such as the repair of the Pugin Tower to the landmark St Patrick's Cathedral in Parramatta, also provided much-valued support to communities throughout Australia.

 To introduce legislation into the Parliament which will establish a new heritage regime for Australia.

-The Bills were originally introduced into Parliament in December 2000, referred to the Senate's Environment, Communications, Information Technology and the Arts References Committee in 2001 and were before the Senate awaiting debate at the time the 2001 election was called, which led to the lapsing of the Bills.
-Since that time, a number of amendments have been made to the Bills to implement the Government's election commitments in relation to the Register of the National Estate and best practice heritage management by Commonwealth agencies.
-The Bills have also been amended to allow the listing of heritage places overseas that are of special importance to Australians.
+The Bills were originally introduced into Parliament in December 2000 and were before the Senate awaiting debate, but lapsed when the 2001 election was called.
+Since that time, the Bills have been amended to allow for the listing of heritage places overseas and to implement the Government's election commitments in relation to the Register of the National Estate and adopting best practice heritage management by Australian Government agencies.